 We usually want to use a stable voltage source.
 Which it is a lower voltage than batteries.

-Sometimes, transformer power supply may have high voltage.
+Sometimes, the transformer power supply may have a high voltage.
 Thus it can help you.

-The 7805 is good devices to power the TTL family of digital integrated circuits.
+The 7805 is a good device to power the TTL family of digital integrated circuits.

 It is ideal for any circuit that requires a very stable 5V power supply.